Collin-Campbell/collin-campbell.github.io/_posts/2020-10-22-emergency-predictions.md

 ![confusion matrix](/assets/img/Conf_mat.png){:class="img-responsive"}

 - The major fault in my reasoning:  the time at which an emergency is declared depends on when the local government applies for assistance.
-Meaning, the declaration could occur days/weeks after the actual catastrophic event.
+Meaning, the declaration could occur days or even weeks after the actual catastrophic event.
+Additionally, other variables could impact the prices of metals or stocks.
+For instance, maybe the

 Link to my work [here](https://github.com/Collin-Campbell/BuildWeek2/blob/main/project.ipynb)